 Offering Features Designed for Social Distancing

-According to Shopify’s official page on the coronavirus, Shopify is helping merchants continue to reach customers in the age of social distancing by allowing them to offer a local delivery option that only customers in the relevant zone can see.
+According to Shopify’s official page about the COVID-19, Shopify is helping merchants continue to reach customers in the age of social distancing by allowing them to offer a local delivery option that only customers in the relevant zone can see.
 For retailers who use Shopify’s POS system at their brick-and-mortar shops, the company is offering in-store and curbside pickup for orders placed online.

 Staying afloat when people aren’t spending as much money can be difficult for all retailers.
 That’s why Shopify wants merchants to know about Shopify Capital.
 Through this program, eligible merchants can take out loans to help them continue to develop their businesses.
 When revenue isn’t coming in at the same rate as it used to, that can be tremendously helpful.